zzhengweii/weather-prediction/README.md

-# 📫 Project Overview - Weather Prediction in SG With Python And Machine Learning
+# 📫 Project Overview - Weather Prediction in SG With Python And Machine Learning (Inspired by Dataquest Tutorial)

 In this project, we'll predict tomorrow's temperature using historical data.
 We'll start by downloading a dataset of local weather.
 You can customize this to your own location.
 Then, we'll clean the data and get it ready for machine learning.
 We'll build a system to make historical predictions.
 Then, we'll add more predictors to improve the model.
 We'll end with how to make next-day predictions.